sapegin/washingcode-book/manuscript/Avoid_mutation.md

 - all “bad” things are isolated in a small function;
 - the function has a meaningful name;
 - the code is clear enough;
-- the function is pure: it doesn’t have any internal state and avoids mutating its arguments.
+- the function is pure: it doesn’t have any internal state and avoids mutating its parameters.

 It’s better to have simple and clear code with mutations than complex and messy code without them.
 But if you do use mutations, it’s wise to isolate them to a small function with a meaningful name and clear API.